 The ‘You can’t say that!’ booklet is a terminology guide and educative resource that we can all use to knowingly influence change and introduce appropriate language into the Aboriginal and Torres Strait Islander discourse.

-An Aboriginal and Torres Strait Islander terminology guide and educative resource
+Aboriginal and Torres Strait Islander terminology guide

 The resource covers: